Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.5.0 =

+Release date: April 13th, 2016

+* Added: Live Weather Station can now send outdoor Netatmo data to [Met Office](http://wow.metoffice.gov.uk/) and [PWS Weather](http://www.pwsweather.com/) services.
+* New option for wind direction icons: it's now possible to choose the semantics of the icons (towards or from).
+* Improvement: steel meters can now shows accumulated rainfall for last hour (Netatmo).
+* Improvement: support for Wordpress 4.5.
+* Improvement: `readme.txt`.
+* Bug fix: in some circumstances, Live Weather Station are not able to obtain correct geolocation of Netatmo stations.
+* Bug fix: database and PHP warnings when updating plugin in some cases.
+* Bug fix: PHP warning when in Netatmo & OWM mode and there is no specified OWM station.

 = 2.4.1 =